 Does Magic Scan work with Persian and Pashto script?

 Yes, that is a core capability.
 Magic Scan reads Persian, Arabic and Pashto labels as reliably as German or English.
 Even handwritten bags marked "لواشک" or "زعفران سرگل" are recognized correctly.
-The AI then generates descriptions in all 5 platform languages.
+Shopyai then generates descriptions in all 5 platform languages.

 What does Magic Scan cost me?

-Magic Scan is included in the ShopyAI plan — no per-scan fee, no third-party plugin.
+Magic Scan is included in the Shopyai plan — no per-scan fee, no third-party plugin.
 Scan as many products as you want.
-For comparison: Shopify + a comparable plugin costs $39 + $25/month and still doesn't cover Farsi/Dari/Pashto.
+For comparison: Shopify + a comparable plugin costs $39 + $25/month (as of 2026-05) and still doesn't cover Farsi/Dari/Pashto.

 Does Magic Scan work without a stable internet connection in the store?